 A meta-analysis of studies on catechins and stroke, published in 2009 in Stroke, however, concluded that “Although a randomized clinical trial would be necessary to confirm the effect… daily consumption of either green or black tea equaling 3 cups per day could prevent the onset of ischemic stroke.”

 Not only that, a comprehensive analysis published in the American Journal of Clinical Nutrition in 2011 found that “the administration of green tea beverages or extracts resulted in significant reductions in serum TC and LDL-cholesterol concentrations.”
 No effect on HDL cholesterol levels was observed.

-2. Supports Healthy Cells
+2. Supports Healthy Cells and Skin

 Animal studies suggest that drinking matcha regularly may support your body’s natural antioxidant defense system.